seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/intro_temp_pdf.md

 You have access to this book freely through the http://proquestcombo.safaribooksonline.com.ezp.em-lyon.com/book/software-engineering-and-development/project-management/9781491934258[online library here].

+== Time to get the parts and create teams

+- Create teams of two
+- Put your names on the list and sign.

 == The end
 Find references for this lesson, and other lessons, https://seinecle.github.io/IoT4Entrepreneurs/[here].